College of Education, Health, and Human Services

 Stein Brunvand, Director, Masters Degree Programs

-Christopher J. Burke, Co-Director, EdD, EdS Program
+Christopher J. Burke, Director, EdD, EdS Program

 Susan A. Everett, Chair, Education